jdieramon/BlueberryProject/README.md

 Collection of packages, scripts and data related to our research on Blueberry.
-The blueberry research project is led by Dr. Lisa J. Rowland at USDA-ARS. [click](http://www.ars.usda.gov/pandp/people/people.htm?personid=4849){:target="_blank"}
+The blueberry research project is led by **Dr. Lisa J. Rowland** at [USDA-ARS](http://www.ars.usda.gov/pandp/people/people.htm?personid=4849){:target="_blank"}.

 <br>